timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 #### Treasure

-The beholder used its disintegration eye ray to carve a rough likeness of itself in the ceiling of Karazikar's Maw-a great stone beholder face glaring down upon the gaping chasm, its central eye a hollow shaft that leads up to a hemispherical vault where the beholder hides its considerable hoard: 15,000 gp, 1,300 pp, ten assorted gems worth 500 gp each, a <fetch-data type="item">gem of seeing</fetch-data>, a <fetch-data type="item">necklace of adaptation</fetch-data>, and a <fetch-data type="item">robe of eyes</fetch-data>.
+The beholder used its disintegration eye ray to carve a rough likeness of itself in the ceiling of Karazikar's Maw-a great stone beholder face glaring down upon the gaping chasm, its central eye a hollow shaft that leads up to a hemispherical vault where the beholder hides its considerable hoard: 15,000 gp, 1,300 pp, ten assorted gems worth 500 gp each, a <wc-fetch type="item">gem of seeing</wc-fetch>, a <wc-fetch type="item">necklace of adaptation</wc-fetch>, and a <wc-fetch type="item">robe of eyes</wc-fetch>.